MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/identity-broker-readme.md

 ### Authenticate with `InteractiveBrowserBrokerCredential`

 This example demonstrates using `InteractiveBrowserBrokerCredential` as a broker-enabled credential for authenticating with the `BlobServiceClient` from the [azure-storage-blob][azure_storage_blob] library.
-Here, the `win32gui` package is used to get the current window.
+Here, the `win32gui` module from the `pywin32` package is used to get the current window.

 ```python
 import win32gui